M45 (Johannesburg): Route

-It becomes Prince George Avenue in Brakpan and reaches a junction with the M46 Road (Voortrekker Road) in the town centre.
+It becomes Prince George Avenue in Brakpan, bypassing the Bosman Stadium before reaching a junction with the M46 road (Voortrekker Road) in the town centre.
 The M45 joins the M46 and they are one road westwards up to the junction adjacent to Brakpan Railway Station, where the M45 becomes Goods Street southwards.
-It continues up to the junction with the R554 Road (Springs Road).
+It continues up to the junction with the R554 road (Springs Road).
 The M45 joins the R554 and they are one road eastwards up to the junction with Ergo Road, where the M45 splits from the R554 to become Ergo Road southwards.

-The M45 meets the N17 Highway (westbound only) and leaves Brakpan to enter the town of KwaThema.
+The M45 meets the N17 highway (westbound only) and leaves Brakpan to enter the town of KwaThema.
 It enters KwaThema in a south-easterly direction and turns south in the Vulcania South suburb to become 12th Road.
 Just after the White City suburb, the M45 becomes Vlakfontein Road to the south-east, bypassing the Langaville suburb to the north.
 It then turns southwards, still named Vlakfontein Road, to bypass the township of Tsakane to the east.
-It turns eastwards to leave Tsakane and cross Tonk Meter Road to enter Dunnottar, where it meets the M63 Road (Nigel Road).
-It continues eastwards to reach its end at a junction with the R51 Road (Nigel-Springs Road).
+It turns eastwards to leave Tsakane and cross Tonk Meter Road to enter Dunnottar, where it meets the M63 road (Nigel Road).
+It continues eastwards to reach its end at a junction with the R51 road (Nigel-Springs Road).